My Quiet Kitchen

 Maybe you're thinking this sounds like a lot to prepare, but I'll show you how a little bit of planning ahead and a few shortcuts will help you get these taco bowls on the table in no time!

-close up of seitan, tomatoes, cilantro and corn in the assembled bowl.
+close up of loaded taco bowl with seitan, tomatoes, cilantro and corn.

 Ingredients

-So many tasty options!
-Choose 1 or 2 of these to saute with taco seasoning (included in the recipe below).
+• Plant-Based Meat: So many tasty options!
+Choose one of these and saute it with the taco seasoning included in the recipe below:

-• pre-cooked seitan (I used a store-bought seitan chick-un)
+• pre-cooked seitan (I used a store-bought seitan chick'n)

 • homemade ground "beef" or store-bought meat like Beyond